 - physics/applied physics

-Direct entry without a degree or with an HND only is unlikely, although entry into a technician-level position is possible.
+Direct entry without a degree or with an HND only is unlikely, although entry into a radiation protection technician position is possible.
 You would then need to complete further study and gain experience to progress to the practitioner role.
-It is possible to study radiation protection at postgraduate level.

-You can apply for the NHS Practitioner Training Programme, an undergraduate training scheme that includes work-based and academic learning.
-You will study all of the five themes in the first year of the programme and then specialise in the second and third year.
-You will complete an accredited BSc in Healthcare Science, which will enable you to work as a healthcare science practitioner.
+To work in radiation physics, you can apply for the NHS Practitioner Training Programme, an undergraduate training scheme that includes work-based and academic learning.
+Your first year of training is broad and you'll then specialise in the second and third year.
+You'll complete an accredited BSc in healthcare science (radiation physics), which will enable you to work as a healthcare science practitioner.